 - Mk2+: casting identifier 701M “L”.
 Around the introduction of the Sprint, a new version of the Mk2 engine was fitted with beefier, square-shouldered steel main bearing caps.

-The Mk1 and Mk2 engines were quickly identifiable by the location of the embossed LOTUS on the cam covers, appearing over each cam on the Mk1 and once over the timing case on the Mk2.
+Early and late engines were quickly identifiable by the location of the embossed LOTUS on the cam covers, appearing over each cam until October 1968.
+Subsequently, it appeared once over the timing case.
 But for current vehicles with later scavenged parts, this is not reliable, as the cam covers were interchangeable.

-These numbers were supposed to be net SAE output at the propshaft.
-The initial advertised figures were later lowered at the introduction of the Sprint, which was then advertised as a power increase of 25%.
-The figures above apparently are the later revised ones, for the original Lotus literature had the standard tune as 105 hp at 5500 rpm.
+The power numbers were supposed to be net SAE output at the prop shaft.
+The initial advertised “B” cam power was later lowered to 95 hp at the introduction of the Sprint, which could then be advertised as a power increase of 25%.
+(This lower figure is quoted by Dave Bean Engineering; but Wilkins assures us that all 1558cc engines were good for at least 103 hp.)
 Later emission-controlled engines offered ~10% less power.

 Anyone rebuilding a TC engine for the street might well opt for a big valve conversion and “D” cams, giving 130-135 hp and maintaining the streetable nature of the original.
 The upgrade adds a small percentage premium to the total cost: enlarging the inlet valve openings, upgrading the cams, and machining 0.040″ off the head.
 Pre-1967 engines should also be upgraded to the 125E rods.
 The Weber head is a rarity and great care should be taken with one.
 If money is no object, up to 150 hp can be obtained for a streetable car by extensive blue-printing and using custom cams.
 Any Mk1 engine can be upgraded to Mk2 features.